 The Division’s Lead-Based Paint Accreditation, Certification and Permitting Program staff are responsible for:

 The Division has recently developed the District’s first program dedicated to the creation and maintenance of Healthy Homes.
 Staff involved in this program are now visiting homes identified as potentially containing a variety of different environmental hazards, many of which may be asthma triggers.
-Coordination is then occurring between DDOE and other District agencies, to reduce or eliminate those environmental health threats.
-DDOE’s Healthy Homes Program has helped many District families eliminate indoor asthma triggers in their homes.
+Coordination is then occurring between DOEE and other District agencies, to reduce or eliminate those environmental health threats.
+DOEE’s Healthy Homes Program has helped many District families eliminate indoor asthma triggers in their homes.
 View a testimonial from a District resident.
 The District's Lead-Safe and Healthy Homes Hub is designed to provide some basic information on the different types of environmental hazards one can find in a home and some helpful details on how to reduce the risk of exposure to them.